will-head/CV/README.md

 #### Growth Mindset

 I love learning new skills, and if I don't know how to do something I see it as an opportunity to learn.
 I embrace self-led learning and am constantly looking for new ways to enhance my skills and abilities.
-I also enjoy sharing new skills and techniques (when asked...) to help others learn and develop.
+I enjoy sharing new skills and techniques (when asked...) to help others learn and develop.

 ## Projects